-PHINMA Petroleum's 6.67% participating interest in SC 51 would be adjusted to 33.34% upon DOE approval of the withdrawal of Otto Energy.
+PHINMA Petroleum holds 6.67% participating interest in SC 51.

 b.
 SC 69 (Camotes Sea)

 Interpretation of the 229-square kilometers (sq. km.)
 3D seismic data acquired in June 2011 generated three drillable prospects.

 The DOE granted the consortium's request for a nine-month extension of Sub-Phase 3 to May 7, 2013 to allow completion of technical studies.